AMao7/TerraformAppProject/README.md

 We would like you to create an ELK stack that monitors the changes in the state of the Mongo Replica set.
 If one of the DB's goes down we should see this reflected in Kibana.

-## Deliverables
-- Link to all GitHub repositories for the project, they should all include a README.md that explains how to use the Repo with any dependancies included
-	- Terraform repo
-	- Application repo, including app cookbook and database cookbook repos
-	- Packer repo
-	- Logstash Configuration repo
-	- Elasticsearch
-	- Configuration repo
-	- Kibana Configuraton repo
-	- Beats Configuration repos
-- Screen recoding of successful Pipeline jobs of Jenkins, this should include:-
-	- Application Pipeline -> Test -> Merge -> Packer
-	- Configuration Pipelines -> Test -> Merge
-- Working Terraform script that if run sets up the entire architecture of the application/monitoring and sets up the app to viewed at the public IP
-- Screen recording demonstrating the load balancing and autoscaling, this can be done by deleting instances on AWS and recording the results, showing self healing results
-- Screen recording of ELK stack monitoring the Mongo replica set.
-If we delete the Mongo instances we should see this effect the dashboard in Kibana.
-- Demonstrate effective use of Jira and Teams with constant updates and communication through the platform between the group

 ## Overview
 Ensure terraform is installed on the jenkins slave node.
 This repository contains the terraform code that will allow the user to run the command